 Venus, Software Engineer at Rockbot

-According to the Bureau for Labor Statistics, the mean annual salary for medical records specialists is $42,630.
+According to the U.S. Bureau of Labor Statistics, the median annual salary for medical records specialists in 2024 was $50,250.1

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.